-856 conversion to common class type requires protected access extern B b; int i = ( a == b );
+856 conversion to common class type requires protected access

 The conversion to a common class violates the access permission which was protected.
 One or more of the left and right operands are class types.
 The informational messages indicate these types.